Frederick McEvoy

-Frederick Joseph McEvoy (12 February 1907 – 7 November 1951) was an Australian born British multi-discipline sportsman and socialite.
+Frederick Joseph McEvoy (12 February 1907 – 7 November 1951) was an Australian and British multi-discipline sportsman and socialite.
 He had most sporting success as a bobsledder in the late 1930s, winning several medals including three golds at the FIBT World Championships.
 He married three wealthy heiresses and was a close friend of Errol Flynn.
-He usually shortened his name to Freddie McEvoy and was nicknamed "Suicide Freddie".
+He often shortened his name to Freddie McEvoy and was nicknamed "Suicide Freddie".

 Sporting achievements

 Bobsleigh

 McEvoy was the British flag bearer at the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany.
 He was the first Australian to win a Winter Olympics medal.

-He was part of the four-man bobsleigh team alongside James Cardno, Gary Dugdale, and Charles Green who won the bronze medal in the four-man event.
+McEvoy was part of the four-man bobsleigh team alongside James Cardno, Gary Dugdale, and Charles Green who won the bronze medal in the four-man event.
 He also finished fourth in the two-man event with Cardno.

-At the FIBT World Championships in 1937 he realised greater success in the sport.
+At the FIBT World Championships in 1937, McEvoy realised greater success in the sport.
 Partnering Byran Black for the two-man at Cortina d'Ampezzo, Italy he achieved his first gold medal.
 He teamed up with Black, Olympic team-mate Charles Green, and David Looker in the four-man, again winning the gold medal.

 At the same event in 1938 three of the four-man riders returned to defend their title.
 Chris MacKintosh replaced Byran Black and the team once again won the gold medal.
 In the two-man race Charles Green partnered McEvoy and the pair won the silver medal.
 Both men partnered again the following year and, alongside two new team-mates, won silver in the four-man event at Cortina d'Ampezzo.

 Motor racing

-McEvoy came sixth in the 1936 Vanderbilt Cup, racing a Maserati along the 300-mile course "considered by European road veterans to be probably the most severe test for man and car in the world".
-That same year he entered eight European races, usually driving a Maserati 6CM, with his best result of fourth place at both the XII Picardie on 21 June and the XII Coppa Acerbo on 15 August.
+McEvoy came sixth in the American Automobile Association (AAA) sanctioned 1936 Vanderbilt Cup, held at Roosevelt Raceway near New York City, and "considered by European road veterans to be probably the most severe test for man and car in the world".
+Despite starting and finishing the 75-lap event, McEvoy drove for less than one-third of the race; Italian motor racer Carlo Felice Trossi relieved McEvoy for 51 laps of the event, and ended the race scoring more points than McEvoy under the AAA's mileage-based points system.

+That same year McEvoy entered eight European races, usually driving a Maserati 6CM, with his best result of fourth place at both the XII Picardie on 21 June and the XII Coppa Acerbo on 15 August.